wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 == Changelog ==
 = 4.4.1.1 =
 * Attempt 2 at fixing the major and minor core updates setting.
-* Fixed error when you have the Disable Core Updates setting and the Disable Automatic Core Update E-mails settings checked at the same time.
-* Renamed function.php to disable-updates-manager.php.
+* Renamed function.php to main.php.
 * Removed random image in repository.

 = 4.4.1* =